Libyan Islamist says interim council should quit

 Abdel Jalil resigned as Gaddafi's justice minister after violence was used against the protests that erupted on February 17.

-Salabi once fought in Afghanistan but denies any links to Islamist groups outside Libya, such as the Taliban and al Qaeda.
+Salabi denies any links to Islamist groups outside Libya, such as al Qaeda.
 After the anti-Gaddafi revolt, his forces received arms from the Gulf Arab state of Qatar.

 Without naming anyone, Salabi criticised those he said were trying to cast Libyan Islamist leaders as extremists.